Physics and geometry of knots-quivers correspondence: KQ correspondence and 3d physics

-To identify the~content of $T[L_K]$ we propose to consider the~generating series of $S^r$-colored superpolynomials and take a~slight variation of the~double-scaling limit (\ref{eq:FGS}) \be \ee The 3d $\CN=2$ theory arising from this procedure differs from the~one in (\ref{eq:FGS}) by the~fact that $U(1)_M$ is now gauged, and for the~presence of a~Chern-Simons coupling between its fugacity and a~background $U(1)_L$ symmetry with fugacity $x$ \be \tCW_{T[L_K]}(z_i, a,t,x,y) = \tCW_{T_0[L_K]}(z_i, a,t,y) + \log y\, \log x \,. \ee In three dimensions there is a~dual $U(1)$ ``topological'' symmetry for each $U(1)$ gauge symmetry, whose current is sourced by vortices.
+The 3d $\CN=2$ theory arising from this procedure differs from the~one in (\ref{eq:FGS}) by the~fact that $U(1)_M$ is now gauged, and for the~presence of a~Chern-Simons coupling between its fugacity and a~background $U(1)_L$ symmetry with fugacity~$x$ \be \tCW_{T[L_K]}(z_i, a,t,x,y) = \tCW_{T_0[L_K]}(z_i, a,t,y) + \log y\, \log x \,. \ee In three dimensions there is a~dual $U(1)$ ``topological'' symmetry for each $U(1)$ gauge symmetry, whose current is sourced by vortices.
 The Chern-Simons coupling between a~gauge symmetry and its dual topological symmetry is also known as a~FI coupling.
 This is the~interpretation of the~parameter $\log x$, corresponding to the~fact that $x$ is the~fugacity associated with $U(1)_L$.

 The manifold of vacua of $T[L_K]$ is naturally identified with (\ref{eq:super-A-poly}).
 In fact, taking first the~saddle point with respect to $z_i$ leads to \be \ee where \be \tCW^\eff_{T[L_K]}(a, t, x, y)=\tCW^\eff_{T_0[L_K]}(a, t, y)+ \log y\, \log x. \ee Now integrating over $d \log y$ naturally enforces the~saddle point equation for this fugacity, which is equivalent to (\ref{eq:super-A-poly}) \be \frac{\partial \tCW^\eff_{T[L_K]}(a,t,x,y)}{\partial\log y}=0 \qquad \Leftrightarrow \qquad \mathcal{A}^{K}(x,y,a,t) = 0 \,. \ee